-- \ Regular condom use is defined as always or usually using a condom on a 4-level scale - \\ Regular partners refer to the spouse or other long-term sex partners for at least one year, or if less than one year, one with whom you expect to continue sexual relationship.
-This include spouse, mistress, and steady boy/girl friends - Remarks : SHS Social Hygiene Services ACTS - AIDS Counselling and Testing Service
+Regular condom use is defined as always or usually using a condom on a 4-level scale

+Regular sex partners used to refer to long-term sex partners including spouse, mistress, and steady boy/girl friends for at least one year, or if less than one year, one with whom is expected to continue sexual relationship.
+This definition of regular sex partners in 2008 has been futher refined to include (other than the long-term sex partners) sex buddy that refers to regular sex only partner for at least 6 months, or if less than 6 months, one with whom is expected to continue sexual relationship.

+Remarks : SHS - Social Hygiene Services (figures in 2006 and 2007 are revised) ACTS - AIDS Counselling and Testing Service

-(b) Condom use for last sex with regular partners\ among adult heterosexual men
+(b) Condom use for last sex with regular partners among adult heterosexual men